TinySpaceGremlin23/Tunes-of-Randomness/README.md

 This is a personal project.
 I spent days—and even weeks—gathering songs
 from a saved playlist I had on YouTube.
 I downloaded them,
 converted them to `.mp3` format, and added them
-to a Google Drive folder (since it's too big to host here).
+to a folder on a separate hosting service (since it's too big to host here).